Mountain View, San Diego

-Mountain View is an urban community in the southeastern section of the city of San Diego.
+Mountain View is an urban community in the southeastern section of San Diego, California.
 It is bordered by Mount Hope and Greenwood Memorial Park on the north, Interstate 15 and the neighborhoods of Stockton and Logan Heights on the west, Interstate 805 and Lincoln Park on the east, and Southcrest and National City on the south.
 Major thoroughfares include Imperial Avenue and Ocean View Boulevard.

 History

 The area comprising Mountain View was acquired by the city of San Diego in 1874, and Mountain View Park was dedicated in 1914.

 Demographics

 Mountain View is a diverse community.
 Current demographics for the neighborhood are as follows: people of Hispanic heritage make up 76.8%, followed by African-American at 12.1%, then non-Hispanic Whites at 5.3%, Asian at 3.9%, Mixed race at 1.8%, and Others at 0.1%.

 Landmarks and facilities

 Mountain View abuts two of the largest and oldest cemeteries in San Diego County - Mount Hope Cemetery and Greenwood Memorial Park.